 Massachusetts Medical Society (MMS)

-The Massachusetts Medical Society is the statewide professional association for physicians and medical students.
-We are dedicated to educating and advocating for the patients and physicians of Massachusettsand patients locally and nationally.
+The Massachusetts Medical Society (MMS) is the statewide professional association for physicians and medical students, supporting 25,000 members.
+We are dedicated to educating and advocating for the physicians of Massachusetts and patients locally and nationally.
 A leadership voice in health care, the MMS contributes physician and patient perspectives to influence health-related legislation at the state and federal levels, works in support of public health, provides expert advice on physician practice management, and addresses issues of physician well-being.
+Under the auspices of the NEJM Group, the MMS extends our mission globally by advancing medical knowledge from research to patient care through the New England Journal of Medicine, NEJM Catalyst, and the NEJM Journal Watch family of specialty publications, and through our education products for health care professionals: NEJM Knowledge+, NEJM Resident 360, and our accredited and comprehensive continuing medical education programs.

 The Massachusetts Medical Society was established as a professional association of physicians by the Commonwealth of Massachusetts in an Act of Incorporation, Chapter 15 of the Acts of 1781.
 Section 2 of that Act states: